 - Reckless driving – Too many people operate vehicles as though they are the only ones on the road.
 Speeding, swerving, and disregarding road rules can result in painful and costly T-bone car accidents.

-- Distracted driving – Distractions can take a driver’s focus off the road and approaching traffic.
+- Distracted driving – Distractions can take a driver’s focus off the road and approach traffic.
 Cellphones, navigation systems, and in-car entertainment systems are all a part of the modern driving experience.
-A distracted driver may fail to see that a light is changing or overlook oncoming vehicles.
+Distracted drivers may fail to see that a light is changing or overlook oncoming vehicles.

-- Speeding – Speed is one of the leading causes of car accidents in general, including T-bone car accidents.
+- Speeding – Speed is one of the leading causes of car accidents, including T-bone car accidents.
 Many people ignore posted speed limits at their own and others’ peril.
 When drivers speed, they have less time to react to avoid an accident.

 Modern cars provide better protection for drivers and passengers.
 The front and back of automobiles are designed to crumple and absorb much of the impact of a collision.
 Unfortunately, the sides of vehicles lack the mass to absorb the impact of a collision.
 The lack of protection on the sides of cars makes serious injuries more common in T-bone car accidents.